Tribe brings innovative technology to award-winning television series

 The new season will showcase the tribe’s state-of-the-art soundstage technology, including real-time graphics, as well as a combination of video game engine, motion and facial capture technology.
 Plus, audiences will learn the Cherokee language through a newly introduced digital character named Sinasd, which translated to English means smart woman.

-“It is an incredible honor for our team to continue helping preserve and promote Cherokee Nation’s language and culture, while sharing the legacy of the remarkable resiliency and triumphs of its citizens,” said Jennifer Loren, director of Cherokee Nation Film Office and Original Content.
+“It is an incredible honor for our team to continue helping preserve and promote Cherokee Nation’s language and culture, while sharing the legacy of the remarkable resiliency and triumphs of its citizens,” said Jennifer Loren, director of Cherokee Film and Original Content.
 “This season, we are especially looking forward to introducing viewers to the extraordinary capabilities of our tribe’s soundstage.
 We’ve implemented the same industry-leading technology as major productions such as “The Mandalorian” and popular video games to help bring Cherokee stories and characters to life.”

 In its seventh season, the award-winning cultural series explores Cherokee traditions and values; helps viewers learn to speak the Cherokee language; and features culture keepers, storytellers, first-language speakers, historical reenactments and much more.
 As part of its season premiere, OsiyoTV will highlight Sequoyah and other Cherokees working to keep the written language he created alive, a special book recognizing first-language speakers, a Cherokee comedian who expresses his heritage through comedy and a modern storyteller.